mystiikewl/Adheseal-RFM-Analysis/memory-bank/activeContext.md

 ## Next Steps

-- **Defer Tailwind CSS Troubleshooting**: The persistent Tailwind CSS styling issue (custom colors not applying, transparent dropdowns) will be addressed in a separate, dedicated task.
+- **Await User Feedback**: Await user feedback on the updated filters and general dashboard functionality.
-- **User Feedback**: Await user feedback on the general dashboard functionality, separate from the styling issues.
+- **Defer Tailwind CSS Troubleshooting**: The persistent Tailwind CSS styling issue (custom colors not applying, transparent dropdowns) will be addressed in a separate, dedicated task if requested.
 - **Additional Components**: If new components are added or existing ones modified, ensure they adhere to the theme guidelines in `styleGuide.md`.
 - **Testing**: Verify that the theme toggle works seamlessly across all components and that accessibility standards (WCAG AA) are maintained in both light and dark modes.